A PREMIER DESTINATION FOR PRIVATE SCREENINGS & FILM FESTIVALS

 What if a third party says it is okay to exhibit the movie?

 All movies are sold as “home use only” and do not contain legal permission for use outside the home.
 You can only obtain copyright licensing directly from a licensor (such as Swank) or the studio itself, not from a third party.
+Otherwise, we are happy to coordinate with your distributor to ensure all technical and licensing requirements are met.

 Who’s responsible if a film is shown without a license?